-Have you heard the term IFTA but are wondering if it applies to your fleet or if there are alternate options?
+Have you heard the term IFTA reporting but are wondering if it applies to your fleet or if there are alternate options?
 Do you have an IFTA license but need to know what is required to fill out the report?
 We’re going to answer those questions for you.

 It is intended to give fuel use tax revenue to all jurisdictions your fleet vehicles drive through, whether you purchase fuel there or not.
 The revenue is applied to maintaining that jurisdiction’s roads and highways.

-A vehicle qualifies for IFTA if:
+A vehicle requires IFTA reporting if:

 - It is operated in at least two IFTA member jurisdictions

 - And meets one of the following criteria:

 - Has at least three axles